 - Phoenix Card (Elon Student ID Card): All Elon University students are issued Phoenix Cards, the official Elon photo identification card.
 Once you have received your Elon University username and password, you are able to submit your Phoenix Card photo.
 Please submit your photo as soon as possible and before August 1.
 Instructions for submitting your photo and photo requirements are here.
-You will receive your Phoenix Card when you arrive on August 6.
+You will receive your Phoenix Card on campus during orientation.

 - Parking.
-On August 6, students may park in the student parking lot at 208 N. Church Street, a few blocks from the law school (at the corner of Church St. and Friendly Ave.; entrance on Church St.).
+Students may park in the student parking lot at 208 N. Church Street, a few blocks from the law school (at the corner of Church Street and Friendly Avenue; entrance on Church Street) on the first day of Orientation.
 Students will receive Elon parking decals that day and may park free of charge in the Church Street lot throughout the academic year.
 If you are interested in a parking space in the Bellemeade city parking deck across from the law school, keep an eye on your email in mid-July.
-The Registrar’s Office will send information regarding available spaces around that time.
-If available, parking deck cards cost approximately $85 per month.
-For students interested in utilizing public transportation, rather than driving to the law school, the school participates in the HEAT (Higher Education Area Transit) program, which allows students to ride the HEAT buses and all Greensboro city buses free of charge.
-Students will receive information about the HEAT service during Orientation.
+The Registrar’s Office will send information regarding any available spaces around that time.
+If available, parking deck cards cost approximately $93 per month.
+For students interested in utilizing public transportation, the city operates a bus line and a bus stop is located on the street corner beside the law school.

-- REQUIRED Sexual Assault Prevention Training (Elon password protected): Part 1 is due August 15.
-Instructions will be sent directly to your Elon email account to access and complete the training.
+- REQUIRED Sexual Assault Prevention Training (Elon password protected): Later in the summer, instructions will be sent directly to your Elon email account to access and complete the training.
 This online educational program provides training on issues associated with sexual assault, relationship violence, and stalking.
 This is a federally mandated, Title IX requirement.
 If you completed this as an undergraduate, you still need to complete this program due to the changes in Title IX at Elon over the past few years and the importance of this topic in higher education.

-- Core Grammar: One way to start preparing is to begin working on Core Grammar for Lawyers, an on-line program available here.
+- Core Grammar: One way to start preparing is to begin working on Core Grammar for Lawyers, an online program available here.
 For your Legal Method & Communication (LMC) courses, Core Grammar will be a required text.
 You will need to purchase a one-year subscription to it.
-Please note that you do not need to enter a class code to begin working on it.
-Find out more information about Core Grammar in this letter from Professor Sue Liemer
+Please enter 320-138-5233 for your class code.
+Find out more information about Core Grammar in this letter from Professor Sue Liemer.